 Weirdly, the mistake has a profound impact on our lives.

-When you get something right, you receive positive reinforcement and a satisfied feeling of achievement, but when you get something wrong, there is an even more powerful emotional impact that motivates us to “fix it” and prevent it from happening again.
+When you get something right, you receive positive reinforcement and a satisfying feeling of achievement, but when you get something wrong, there is an even more powerful emotional impact that motivates us to “fix it” and prevent it from happening again.

-In particular, a setback on a real world issue where the consequences can include a loss of a relationship, a furious customer or a loss of revenue can motivate us to get it right much quicker than merely getting the third question on a math exam wrong.
+In particular, a setback on a real-world issue where the consequences can include a loss of a relationship, a furious customer, or a loss of revenue can motivate us to get it right much quicker than merely getting the third question on a math exam wrong.

-Ironically, a mistake that is fixed fast can improve your situation more than if you never made the mistake in the first place.
+Ironically, a mistake that is fixed fast can improve your situation for success more than if you never made the mistake in the first place.
 Proper recovery from a mishap — repair the situation fast and then do something extra — can build customer loyalty or enhance a personal relationship.

 The recipient of your mistake is so impressed with what you did to remedy the situation they soon forget about the OOPS! that caused them the original discomfort.

 A mistake shows that you are more than superficial veneer; someone who is flawed just like everyone else.
-This is an endearing trait to most people as compared to the phoney slick image that some people like to portray.
+This is an endearing trait to most people as compared to the phony slick image that some people like to portray.